A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Model Estimation

-\subsection{Model Estimation}
+\section{Model Estimation}

-The proposed model in \eqref{eq:mdlX2} coherently incorporates the inter-regional functional connectivity parameters $\rho_{jj'}$ with the voxel-level resolution of the observed data, all while allowing for heterogeneous intra-regional correlation behavior as well as noise, thus providing a promising foundation for voxel-level assessment of regional functional connectivity.
-One can approach estimation in a variety of ways, depending on further assumptions placed on the various effects.
-In this paper, we will illustrate the utility of \eqref{eq:mdlX} in the basic Gaussian setting, i.e., by assuming that the random components have a joint Gaussian distribution, and by placing stationary structures on the temporal and spatial covariance kernels.
-Specifically, for the functions in \eqref{eq: genCovModel}, we assume that $A_\eta$ and $B_j$ are temporally stationary covariance kernels, while $C_j$ is a spatially stationary correlation kernel.
-That is, with $\delta_{ab} = \mathbf{1}(a = b)$ and $\norm{\cdot}_2$ denoting the Kronecker delta and Euclidean norm, respectively,
+Model \eqref{eq:mdlXvec} coherently incorporates the inter-regional functional connectivity parameters $\rho_{jj'}$ while allowing for heterogeneous intra-regional correlation structure and noise levels.
+Estimation can be approached in many ways, depending on the assumptions placed on the various effects.
+In this paper, the utility of \eqref{eq:mdlXvec} will be demonstrated in the Gaussian setting. \blu{Let $K$ and $H$ denote stationary spatial and wavelet covariance kernels, respectively.
+For instance, in the numerical experiments, $K(\cdot ; \nu, \phi)$ is the Mat\'ern kernel with smoothness parameter $\nu$ and scale parameter $\phi$, while $H(\cdot ; \tau)$ is the Gaussian kernel with scale parameter $\tau.$}

-for valid stationary correlation kernels $G, H_j,$ and $K_j$ defined on the non-negative real line, and variances $k_\eta,\kgj,\sigma^2_\eta > 0,$ where the kernels are assumed to be known up to the rate parameters $\teta,\tgj,\phgj > 0,$ $j = 1,\ldots,J$.
-We model the covariance structure of $\eta_j$ with a nugget effect $\sigma^2_\eta$ to allow for short-scale variability that is under the measurement unit of $t$.
-Numerically, this nugget effect also serves to stabilize the estimation as the gradient of $\rho_{jj'}$ is tied to that of $A_\eta(t, t')$, and small values of $\keta$ could result in large variability in the estimated $\rho_{jj'}$ if such a nugget effect is not present.

-Suppose now that $\{(\eta_1(t),\ldots,\eta_J(t)): t \in [0, \mc{T}]\}$ is a multivariate Gaussian process, $\gamma_1,\ldots,\gamma_J$ are independent Gaussian spatiotemporal random fields, and $\epsilon_{ljm} \overset{\mathrm{iid}}{\sim} \mathbf{N}(0, \sigma^2)$.
-Then \eqref{eq:latCovModel} implies that \eqref{eq:mdlX2} is a Gaussian linear mixed effect model.
-However, as Gaussian likelihood usually requires, with $n = M\sum_{j = 1}^J L_j$ being the total number of data points , $O(n^3)$ computing time and $O(n^2)$ memory, the large size of the data set usually makes a straight shot at likelihood evaluation prohibitive.
-For context, a typical human fMRI scan consists of a voxel count on the order of 10,000 with $M$ on the order of 100, while the corresponding parameters for a rate are around 3000 voxels and a few hundred timepoints.
-Therefore, we will endeavor to break down the computation into smaller, simpler pieces.
-In doing so, we will also draw a connection to the usual estimator $\hrCA$ in the context of this model, and propose two new alternative functional connectivity estimators.